open-mmlab/playground/README.md

 </div>

-This project is used to collect interesting applications related to OpenMMLab and will be updated continuously.
-We are very welcome for community users to participate in these projects.
-Any interesting applications or demos related to OpenMMLab are welcome to contribute.
-The overview is shown below.
+With the principles of openness, transparency, and cooperation, we encourage community members to join in our projects and explore the edges of AI.
+Our Playground project is the perfect place to collect exciting and cutting-edge applications related to OpenMMLab, which we constantly update.

+Join the playground now and unleash your creativity in the world of AI!

+The overview diagram is shown below.

 <div align=center>
 <img src="https://user-images.githubusercontent.com/27466624/231665783-4a97e86c-6f89-4d63-b828-e7c414d1ff2b.png"/>